TonioGela/blog/content/overkilling-sudoku.en.md

 - Using the same `ensure` function we check that the string has the correct length
 - Finally, we map the `Either[String, Vector[Int]]` into an `Either[String, Sudoku]` calling `Sudoku`'s constructor, that here in the companion object is accessible.

 The main strength of the `from` function is that it won't let us create a `Sudoku` if the input **doesn't comply with a set of minimum requirements needed to fully and correctly describe a** `Sudoku`.
-This approach, sometimes called ["Parse, don't validate"](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/), might not seem a big deal.
+This approach, sometimes called ["Parse, don't validate"](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/), might not seem like a big deal.
 Still, it enables us to write functions and extension methods that use `Sudoku` as parameters and **are not required to perform any validation**. `Sudoku`s are now impossible to create without using a valid input: we made invalid `Sudoku`s impossible to represent.

 ## Adding utility methods